Extended BMS representations and strings

 The {\bf massless} irreducible representations of $BMS_4$ were given in section (4.2) and taking only parameters that correspond to the Lorentz group we find that $\Lambda_{\pm 1}=0$ and $\bar \Lambda_{\pm 1}=0$ leaving only $\Lambda_0$ and $\bar \Lambda_0$ which obey the condition $\Lambda_0+\bar\Lambda_0=0$.
 Thus the isotropy group has only one generator $J_0-\bar J_0$ which is the same as when the super rotations were present and in effect agrees with that of the massless Poincar\'e particle when we take account of the fact that $J_{1+}$ and $J_{2+}$ are trivially realised.
 The general state is given by equation (4.2.4) provided we set $\varphi_m$ and $\varphi_m$ to zero for $|m|\ge 2$.
 Again the momenta obey an infinite number of constraints.

-The irreducible representations of BMS when the super rotations are absent are much more trivial than when the super rotations are present as the boosts only contain the generators of the Lorentz group which are outside the isotropy group.
+For the orbits with the same representative as in the Poincar\'e case that we are considering here, the irreducible representations of BMS, when super rotations are absent, are much more trivial than when super rotations are present, since the boosts contain only the generators of the Lorentz group that lie outside the isotropy group.
 As a result even though there are an infinite number of super momenta they are trivial in the sense that they satisfy an infinite number of constraints that express them in terms of the usual momenta.
 This is a general feature of representations of BMS when the super rotations are absent.

 Above we truncated the super rotations in the extended $BMS_4$ algebra and found the irreducible representations.
 However this is not the same as the global $BMS_4$ algebra of Bondi, Metzner and Sachs that also has just Lorentz rotations, but using a spherical harmonic decomposition for the super translations.
 This algebra has momenta $Z_{j,m}$ where $j=0, 1, 2, \ldots $ , $m\le |j|$ and it is given by [38]